 Please note that we can only advise residents of England, and cannot advise you if you have a Solicitor acting for you.

-Please note that abusive behaviour towards our staff will not be tolerated and we reserve the right to terminate the call if this occurs.
-Our staff will also not tolerate bad language being used during an advice call.
+Please note that abusive behaviour and bad language towards our staff will not be tolerated and we reserve the right to terminate the call if this occurs.

 Cost of calls

 The Child Law Advice Service operates an 0300 number which costs no more than calls to geographic (01 and 02) numbers and must be included in inclusive minutes and discount schemes in the same way.
 Calls from landlines and mobiles are included in free call packages.
 Calls from landlines are typically charged up to 9p per minute; calls from mobiles typically cost between 8p and 40p per minute.

 The Child Law Advice Service carries out research to influence policy developments in the areas of education, child and family law in England as part of its work with Coram Children’s Legal Centre.